PlanetSpark Logo

 8. Respecting Property: Taking care of school supplies, classroom furniture, and others' belongings.

-Benefits of Teaching Good Manners in School
+Benefits of Teaching Good Manners for Students in School

 • Improved Academic Outcomes: Respectful behavior helps maintain focus and reduces classroom disruptions.